project-talan/tln-pm/README.md

 ## DSL

-`.tpm` files are used to define PM artifacts.
+`.tpm.yml` files are used to define PM artifacts.

-Here is example for `.todo` file at repository root
+Here is example for `.tpm.yml` file at repository root
   ```
   team:
     vlad.k: